sal-car/BarkBistros/README.md

 -🔲 Choose between list- and grid-view for a seamless user experience
 -🔄 Single-page application - no loading times!

+## Folder structure

+-`db`: contains the pre-loaded data (8 restaurants) and the Restaurant schema.
+-`server`: main server entry-point, runs the scripts to load the fixtures and run the publications.
+-`client`: main client entry-point, contains the fonts, main styling, and renders the App.
+-`imports/startup`: scripts for startup procedure; inserts the fixtures into the Restaurant collection and publishes them so they're available to the client.
+-`imports/api`: code used by both server and client.
+Contains the Restaurant Collection connection to Mongo, global interfaces, server and client methods to insert and search for restaurants (POST requests), and the publication to find all restaurants (GET request).
+-`imports/ui/containers`: Smart components containing the frontend logic; searching for restaurant, filtering them based on opening times, switching between grid/list view.
+-`imports/ui/components`: Dumb reusable components.
+-`imports/utils`: Utilities for filtering results based on search and opening times.
+-`tests`: tests for utilities functions, and in `/cypress`, e2e testing to check the rendering of components and app functionality.
+-`public`: restaurant images.

 ## Getting Started

 **NOTE:** BarkBistros runs on Meteor v.2, which uses Node engine v.<=14.
 If you encounter any issues with running the app, ensure you're using the correct Node version.
 More information [here for Mac and/or Linux](https://github.com/nvm-sh/nvm) and [here for Windows](https://github.com/coreybutler/nvm-windows)